The Kent and Medway Safeguarding of Adults Board

 being delivered across Kent and Medway.

-These ‘Open Sessions’ are available to all and would benefit people with lived experience of safeguarding and individuals with care and support needs.
+These ‘Open Sessions’ are open to all and would benefit people with lived experience of safeguarding and individuals with care and support needs.

 The sessions would also benefit anyone engaging in caring for adults at risk, as well as those working in the health and social care sector.

-This FREE session is scheduled to take place on Thursday 23rd November 2023, from 6pm to 7:30pm via Microsoft Teams.
+This session is scheduled to take place on Tuesday 10th October, 6pm-7:30pm via Microsoft Teams.